ETS-ReactNative5/SD_Flextend/README_Software.md

 This component includes four slides that appear when a new user registers to the mobile application.
 These slides show the user the main features of our application.

 ### HomeScreen
+This component is the primary view when the user logs into the application.
+Fro here the user can navigate to all the rest of the functionalities.
+This screen is also connected to Firebase to pull "Goals" for the user and display on screen.

 ### LiveMeasureScreen
 ### BLEScreen
 ### DeviceScreen